-Peter Cohan teaches strategy to undergraduate and MBA students including courses such as Strategic Problem Solving and Strategic Decision Making.
+Peter Cohan teaches strategy and entrepreneurship to undergraduate and MBA students including courses such as Strategic Problem Solving and Strategic Decision Making.
+He also developed and teaches Foundations of Entrepreneurial Management for undergraduate transfer students.
 Since May 2002, Cohan has served as an executive-in-residence at Babson, advising teams in their consulting work with companies through Management Consulting Field Experience (MCFE) programs.
-He created and led the Hong Kong/Singapore Start-up Strategy Offshore Elective for MBA students and the Israel Start-up Strategy Offshore Elective for undergraduates.
+He created and led the Hong Kong/Singapore Start-up Strategy Offshore elective for MBA students and teaches the Strategy and the CEO capstone in the evening MBA program.
+For undergraduates, he created and runs the Paris, Israel and Portugal/Spain Start-up Strategy Offshore electives.
 He has also served as a visiting professor at Barcelona’s EADA.

 In 1994, Cohan started Peter S. Cohan & Associates, a management consulting and venture capital firm.
 His management consulting unit helps managers with strategy, best practices, operational improvement, and litigation support.
 Since 1981, Cohan has completed over 100 consulting projects.

 His venture capital business has invested in seven companies including Andromedia, an Internet software company, which Macromedia purchased in 1999 for $440 million; SupplierMarket.com, an online marketplace for industrial supplies, which Ariba purchased in 2000 for $930 million; and Lexar Media, a digital media company that was sold in 2006 to Micron Technology (MU) for $690 million.